digitalandrew/iot_hardware_hacking/README.md

 ## Further YouTube Resources
 I'm uploading additional lessons using the same router from the course to YouTube including topics like firmware modifications.
 Check out my channel [here](https://www.youtube.com/@D1gitalAndrew)

+## Ethical Use & Responsible Disclosure

+This repository contains notes, walkthroughs, and review material created as part of an ethical security assessment performed for educational purposes in the context of IoT and hardware security research.
+The content is intended to help learners understand real-world security concepts, common misconfigurations, and defensive best practices in a safe and responsible way.

+To keep this course aligned with ethical hacking standards:

+- No critical, directly exploitable vulnerabilities or full weaponized attack chains are intentionally demonstrated in this repo.

+- You are expected to use this material only on systems you own or have explicit permission to test.

+- If you identify a potential security issue in a device, firmware, service, or related component while working through this content, please follow responsible disclosure practices: report the issue to the appropriate vendor or maintainer, allow reasonable time for remediation, and avoid publishing sensitive details that could enable abuse.

+By using this repository, you agree to adhere to ethical hacking guidelines and applicable laws.
+Misuse of this material is not supported or encouraged.